quantumlib/Cirq/cirq/docs/gates.md

 ``CompositeGate``.
 An example of this is for in ``Simulators`` where an optional

-#### AsciiDiagramableGate
+#### TextDiagrammableGate

-Ascii diagrams of ``Circuits`` are actually quite useful for visualizing the moment structure of a ``Circuit``.
-In order for this to display in a compact form, it is best practice to implement his feature.
+Text diagrams of ``Circuits`` are actually quite useful for visualizing the moment structure of a ``Circuit``.
+Gates that implement this feature can specify compact representations to use in the diagram (e.g. '×' instead of 'SWAP').

 ### XmonGates